Solar Earth Inc.

 From what we learned about state solar incentives, California has the following programs to help people save money installing solar panels.

-California used to have a lot of solar reward programmes, but as of 2023, most of them were over.
+California used to have a lot of solar reward programs, but as of 2023, most of them were over.
 We’ve learned that the solar property tax exclusion is the only state-level benefit that will still work after 2024.
-There are two incentives: the Self-Generating Reward programme covers energy storage but not solar panels, and the Disadvantaged Communities—Single-family Solar Homes (DAC-SASH) reward is only for specific communities.
+There are two incentives: the Self-Generating Reward programmed covers energy storage but not solar panels, and the Disadvantaged Communities—Single-family Solar Homes (DAC-SASH) reward is only for specific communities.

 One-family Solar Homes for Disadvantaged Communities